httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

     * Reference: [RFC1321], [RFC4648], this document.
     * Status: deprecated

-  SHA:
+  SHA
-  :
+  : * Description:  The SHA-1 algorithm [RFC3174].
+The output of this
-    * Description:  The SHA-1 algorithm [RFC3174].
-The output of this algorithm is encoded using the base64 encoding  [RFC4648].
+      algorithm is encoded using the base64 encoding  [RFC4648].
       The SHA algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [IACR-2019-459].
     * Reference: [RFC3174], [RFC6234], [RFC4648], this document.
     * Status: obsoleted

-  UNIXsum:
+  UNIXsum
-  :
+  : * Description: The algorithm computed by the UNIX "sum" command,
-    * Description: The algorithm computed by the UNIX "sum" command, as defined by the Single UNIX Specification, Version 2 [UNIX].
+      as defined by the Single UNIX Specification, Version 2 [UNIX].
 The output of this algorithm is an ASCII decimal-digit string representing the 16-bit